basharathussain/CI_Uni_Multi_variate-Time-Series-using-LSTM/README.md

+# Univariate-time-series-prediction-using-LSTM
-# Multivariate-time-series-prediction
+# Multivariate-time-series-prediction-using-LSTM

-This repository contains the iPython notebook on multivariate time forecasting using LSTM in keras.
-The dataset used is air pollution forecasting.
-Model predicts the polluion at time t given multiple previous time steps.
+This repository contains Uni and Multivariate time forecasting using LSTM in keras.

 # Requirments
 1. Keras